 The Plan shall determine whether an Applicant meets eligibility criteria and shall enroll new Members in the Plan at the appropriate Membership Category according to his or her Gross Annual Household Income.

-The Plan shall mail written notice to each Applicant or his or her authorized representative regarding the Plan’s determination of eligibility for enrollment in the Plan, the Effective Date of Coverage, the Applicable Membership Category, any applicable Enrollment Fee, Premium, Co-Payments, and Deductibles.
+The Plan shall mail written notice to each Applicant or his or her authorized representative regarding the Plan’s determination of eligibility for enrollment in the Plan, the Effective Date of Coverage, the Applicable Membership Category, any applicable Enrollment Fee, Co-Payments, and Deductibles.

 Ineligible Applicants.
 The Plan shall mail written notice to all Applicants or their authorized representatives determined to be ineligible for the Plan, including a summary of the determination, the reasons for the determination and the regulatory and/or legal citations supporting the determination.

-Incomplete Application Forms.
+Incomplete Applications.

-If an Applicant fails to provide information necessary for the determination of eligibility, the Plan shall mail written notification to the Applicant or his or her authorized representative within fifteen (15) Business Days from the receipt of the application form regarding all outstanding information and/or documents that must be submitted in order to determine eligibility and be given the opportunity to complete or amend the application form.
+If an Applicant fails to provide information necessary for the determination of eligibility, the Plan shall mail written notification to the Applicant or his or her authorized representative within fifteen (15) Business Days from the receipt of the application regarding all outstanding information and/or documents that must be submitted in order to determine eligibility and be given the opportunity to complete or amend the application.

 If an Applicant fails to provide all outstanding information and/or documents necessary for the determination of eligibility within 60 days of a written notification as set forth in 651 CMR 15.06 (6)(d)3.a., the Applicant shall be determined to be ineligible for the Plan.

-In the event that the Secretary closes Enrollment, the Plan may suspend all processing of incomplete application forms and/or modify timelines for notification or action on incomplete application forms until the Secretary has made a determination to re-open Enrollment.
+In the event that the Secretary closes Enrollment, the Plan may suspend all processing of incomplete applications and/or modify timelines for notification or action on incomplete applications until the Secretary has made a determination to re-open Enrollment.

-15.07: Payment
+15.07.
+Payment.

 Membership Category Contribution Schedule.

-Contribution Schedules for Premium Contributions, Enrollment Fees, Co-payments, Deductibles, and Out-of-pocket spending limits shall be established by the Plan and supplied to all Applicants and may be made available to other interested parties upon request.
+Contribution Schedules for applicable Enrollment Fees, Co-payments, Deductibles, and Out-of-pocket spending limits shall be established by the Plan and supplied to all Applicants and may be made available to other interested parties upon request.

-One rate schedule shall apply to single Members, married Members whose spouses are not Members of the Plan, and married Members who do not live in the same housing unit as their spouses; the Plan may establish a separate rate schedule to apply to married Members whose spouses are Members of the Plan and live in the same housing unit.
-For Members enrolled in a Medicare Part D Plan, there shall be no separate contribution schedule based on marital status.

-Each Member or his or her authorized representative shall be notified in writing of any applicable Enrollment Fee, Premium, Co-payments, and Deductible.
+Each Member or his or her authorized representative shall be notified in writing of any applicable Enrollment Fee, Co-payments and Deductibles.

-The Plan shall establish Enrollment Fee, Premium, Co-payment, and Deductible schedules annually.
-Written notification regarding changes to Members’ Enrollment Fee, Premium, Co-payment and Deductible rates shall be mailed by the Plan to all affected Members or their authorized representatives at least 30 calendar days before the effective date of the change.
+The Plan shall establish Enrollment Fee, Co-payment and Deductible schedules annually.
+Written notification regarding changes to Members’ Enrollment Fee, Co-payment and Deductible rates shall be mailed by the Plan to all affected Members or their authorized representatives at least 30 calendar days before the effective date of the change.

-The Secretary shall modify Enrollment Fee, Premium, Co-payment, and Deductible schedules and income eligibility levels after making a written determination that Plan expenditures are projected to exceed the amount appropriated for the Plan or, based on not less than nine months of claims and enrollment data for the current Fiscal Year, expenditures in the subsequent Fiscal Year are clearly projected to annualize beyond the expenditures projected by Elder Affairs in the subsequent Fiscal Year.
+The Secretary shall modify Enrollment Fee, Co-payment and Deductible schedules and income eligibility levels after making a written determination that Plan expenditures are projected to exceed the amount appropriated for the Plan or, based on not less than nine months of claims and enrollment data for the current Fiscal Year, expenditures in the subsequent Fiscal Year are clearly projected to annualize beyond the expenditures projected by Elder Affairs in the subsequent Fiscal Year.